AbrshS/vehicle-ecommerce-backend/README.md

 ## Description

-  <p align="center">Nobel E-commerce backend, which is built with NestJS.
+  <p align="center">A backend for our Nobel E-commerce site, which is built with NestJS.
 A progressive <a href="http://nodejs.org" target="_blank">Node.js</a> framework for building efficient and scalable server-side applications.</p>

 ## Installation